frzam/hail/README.md

 # Place hail.exe into the PATH

 # Test if hail is working properly.
-Open Command Prompt, Powershell or Git bash and run.
+Open Command Prompt, Powershell or Git bash and Run.
 > hail version

 # Initialize hailconfig, it will create .hailconfig file under $USERPROFILE.
-If you want to create .hailconfig anywhere else then set env HAILCONFIG to that path
+# If you want to create .hailconfig anywhere else then set env HAILCONFIG to that path
 > hail init <title>

-# Generate powershell completion script.<br>
+# Generate powershell completion script
 > hail completion powershell
 ```

+# License
+hail is provided under [Apache 2.0](!https://github.com/frzam/hail/blob/master/LICENSE) license.